JOSEPSAID/codes/README.md

 # codes
 This repository contains all the codes used for my bachelor thesis.
-It includes Google Earth Engine Codes for CART, and NDWI for identifying riverbed sites
+It includes Google Earth Engine Codes for CART, k-means,NDVI and NDWI for identifying riverbed sites